CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

    ![Logged In](./media/setting-up-the-application/logged-in.webp)
 5. Service is up and ready to work with.
 On the lower part of the screen, the function buttons are displayed (from left to right):

-    - Adding a new task,
+    - Adding a new task
-    - Display Management Board,
+    - Display Management Board
-    - Switch to CompuTec WMS,
+    - Switch to CompuTec WMS
-    - Log out.
+    - Log out

-## ProcessForce settings
+## ProcessForce Settings

 In SAP Business One with ProcessForce installed, you can find CompuTec PDC Settings: